brunschgi/terrific-composer/README.md

 ### Clone the git Repository

-We highly recommend that you download the packaged version of this distribution.
+I highly recommend that you download the archive file version of Terrific Composer.
-But if you still want to use Git, you are on your own.
+But if you still want to use git, you are on your own.

 Run the following commands: